dmnks/rpm/docs/manual/spec.md

 ### Shell Globbing

 The usual rules for shell globbing apply.
 Metacharacters can be escaped by prefixing them with a backslash (`\`).
+Spaces are used to separate file names and must also be escaped.
+Enclosing a file name in single or double quotes preserves the literal value of all characters within the file name, with the exception of the backslash and percent sign (`%`).
 A backslash or percent sign can be escaped with an extra `\` or `%`, respectively.
-Spaces are used to separate file names and must be escaped by enclosing the file name in quotes.
+A quote can be escaped with a backslash.

 The metacharacters supported are wildcards (`*` and `?`), square brackets (`[]`), and curly braces (`{}`).